alankritvyas21/alankritvyas21/README.md

 ### Hello there 👋

-I'm Alankrit Vyas, currently pursuing computer and communication engineering at manipal university jaipur.
-I am a Web developer, cybersecurity and UX design enthusiast.
-I have experience with a lot of programming languages like C,C++,Java etc.
+Hi i am Alankrit Vyas, currently pursuing computer and communication engineering at Manipal University Jaipur.
+I am a Web developer, cybersecurity, and UX design enthusiast.
+I have experience with a lot of programming languages like C, C++, Java, etc.

-Learning web development from some time has attractedmme towards UX design.
-With this the ability to design your own website makes this a lot of fun to work and keeps me continously excited for my projects.
+Learning web development for some time has attracted me to UX design.
+With this, the ability to design your website makes this a lot of fun to work and keeps me continuously excited for my projects.

 • Content Creator (Photography / Cinematography) on Instagram Shutter_Illusions_